-The EMBA building is home to the Executive Master of Business Administration (EMBA) program and the AUD Entrepreneurship and Innovation Centre (AEIC).
+The EMBA building is home to the AUD Entrepreneurship and Innovation Centre (AEIC).

 The two-story building is designed to ensure an optimal learning environment by utilizing natural light and open plan spaces for collaboration and sharing.
 The ground floor houses four study rooms; a theater style lecture room that can seat up to 100 students; a flat lecture room and various multi-functional office spaces.
-The first floor has a conference room that can seat up to forty-five people; three breakout rooms; the Office of the EMBA Program Director; Office of the AEIC Director, Incubator room and several office spaces.
+The first floor has a conference room that can seat up to forty-five people; three breakout rooms;; Office of the AEIC Director, Incubator room and several office spaces.
 Throughout the building there are various lounge areas overlooking the greenery and/or the seated terrace outside.
 The building is equipped with the latest technology to support teaching and group work including teleconferencing and casting facilities.